Danielle Chartier

-Danielle Chartier is a Canadian politician.
+Danielle Chartier is a former Canadian politician.
 She was elected to the Legislative Assembly of Saskatchewan in a by-election on September 21, 2009, representing the electoral district of Saskatoon Riversdale as a member of the Saskatchewan New Democratic Party.
 She was reelected in the 2011 and 2016 provincial elections.
 Chartier did not seek re-election in the 2020 provincial election.

+Early life and education

-She is a third-generation resident of the Saskatoon Riversdale constituency.
+Chartier is a third-generation resident of the Saskatoon Riversdale constituency.

+After obtaining a bachelor of social work degree from the University of Regina, Chartier worked for the Saskatchewan Department of Labour's Work and Family Unit for nearly three years.

+Career

+Chartier has worked on projects for a number of community organizations, including the Saskatchewan Association for Community Living, Catholic Family Services of Saskatoon and the Children's Discovery Museum on the Saskatchewan.

 Originally trained as a journalist, she has worked as a reporter for daily newspapers in Moose Jaw and Saskatoon, as well as weekly newspapers and monthly magazines.

-After obtaining a bachelor of social work degree from the University of Regina, she worked for the Saskatchewan Department of Labour's Work and Family Unit for nearly three years.
-She has also worked on projects for a number of community organizations including the Saskatchewan Association for Community Living, Catholic Family Services of Saskatoon and the Children's Discovery Museum on the Saskatchewan.